AMWA-TV/info-006/docs/Device implementation How To.md

 ### Modifications to Basic Installation

-This section will make modifications to the basic system and show how to add in a parameter to one of the controls provided by the mock node.
+This section will make modifications to the basic system and show how to add in a new property to one of the control classes provided by the mock node.

 - Modify Mock Device to add in extra read/write parameter to existing control
 - Verify extra parameter can be modified via websocket